Automotive industry in the United States: The Big Three automakers

 About 3,000 automobile companies have existed in the United States.
-In the early 1900s, the U.S. saw the rise of the Big Three automakers; Ford, GM, and Chrysler.
-The industry became centered around Detroit, in Michigan, and adjacent states (and nearby Ontario, Canada).
+In the early 1900s, the U.S. saw the rise of the Big Three automakers, Ford, GM, and Chrysler.
+The industry became centered around Detroit, in Michigan, and adjacent states and in nearby Ontario, Canada.
 Historian John Rae summarizes the explanations provided by historians: a central geographic location, water access, and an established industrial base with many skilled engineers.
 The key factor was that Detroit was the base for highly talented entrepreneurs who saw the potential of the automobile: Henry Ford, Ransom E. Olds, Roy D. Chapin, Henry Joy, William C. Durant, Howard E. Coffin, John Dodge and Horace Dodge, and Benjamin Briscoe and Frank Briscoe.
 From 1900 to 1915 these men transformed the fledgling industry into an international business.

 Henry Ford began building cars in 1896 and started his own company in 1903.
-The Ford Motor Company improved mass-production with the first conveyor belt-based assembly line in 1913, producing the Model T (which had been introduced in 1908).
+The Ford Motor Company improved mass-production with the first conveyor belt-based assembly line in 1913, producing the Model T, which had been introduced in 1908.
 These assembly lines significantly reduced costs.
 The first models were priced at $850, but by 1924 had dropped to $290.
 The Model T sold extremely well and Ford became the largest automobile company in the U.S. By the time it was retired in 1927, more than 15 million Model Ts had been sold.

-Ford introduced the Model A in 1927 (after a six-month production stoppage to convert from the Model T), and produced it through 1931.
-However, while the Model A was successful, Ford lost ground to GM and eventually Chrysler, as auto buyers looked to more upscale cars and newer styling.
-Ford was also a pioneer in establishing foreign manufacturing facilities, with production facilities created in England in 1911, and Germany and Australia in 1925.
+Ford introduced the Model A in 1927, after a six-month production stoppage to convert from the Model T, and produced it to 1931.
+While the Model A was successful, Ford lost ground to GM and eventually Chrysler, as auto buyers looked to more upscale cars and newer styling.
+Ford was a pioneer in establishing foreign manufacturing facilities, with production facilities created in England in 1911, and Germany and Australia in 1925.
 Ford purchased the luxury Lincoln automaker in 1922 and established the Mercury division in 1939.